Economic Development & Tourism

 RRRC also particpates and leads the Regional Tourism Committee comprised of tourism and/or economic development leadership from the Town of Culpeper, Fauquier, Madison, Orange and Rappahannock Counties.
 The Regional Tourism Committee regularly meets throughout the year to collaborate on tourism activities across multiple localities, along with promoting the tourism efforts of RRRC.

-Tourism efforts throughout the region have focused on promoting agritourism businesses featured on the 'Tween Rivers Trail and general tourism activities on The Virginia Piedmont.
+Tourism efforts throughout the region have focused on promoting agritourism businesses and producers via the Commission's Purely Piedmont brand.
 The continued partnership with the Virginia Tourism Corporation on tourism initiatives is gratefully acknowledged.